 After a time out for any reason, time shall start again on the signal of the Referee for any of the following reasons:

-If, during the last three minutes of a half, an infraction is committed before the ball can be snapped the non-offending team may:
+When an infraction is committed before the ball can be snapped after the 3-minute warning in either half, the non-offending team may:

 After a touchdown, time shall stop and shall resume when the Referee declares the ball in play for a convert attempt, except during the last three minutes of a half, when time shall resume when the ball is touched on the ensuing kickoff.